-Begonia Goegoensis is a rare plant known for its distinctive green and bronze patterns on the foliage.
+Begonia Goegoensis is a rare plant of the Begoniaceae family known for its distinctive green and bronze patterns on the foliage.
 It has rounded leaves and a striking red color with bold spider web veining making it a delight in any space.

 - Begonia Goegoensis Care